Back to Blog

 How to Build a Video Streaming Website, Service, or Platform like Netflix, Amazon, or Hulu

-The media and entertainment industry has always been at the forefront of tech innovation.
+Media and entertainment industry has always been on the forefront of tech innovation.
 An unspoken law reads, either change or die.
 That’s what the incumbents like Disney, Fox, Comcast, and Time Warner are still figuring out.
-That’s what streaming video services like Netflix, Amazon Instant Video, and Hulu have got covered.
-But before you learn how to build a video streaming website, here’s a story.
+That’s what streaming video providers like Netflix, Amazon Instant Video, and Hulu have got covered.

 Story time